lucia2007/towers-of-hanoi/TESTING.md

 ## Code Validation

 The [Towers of Hanoi](https://towers-of-hanoi-game.herokuapp.com/) application was thouroughly tested.
 Python code was reviewed in the [CI Python Linter](https://pep8ci.herokuapp.com/#).
 As I was continuously correcting warnings and mistakes using pylint in my GitPod, when I ran the code through the CI Python Linter, there was only one warning about an extra line at the end of the file, which I subsequently deleted.
-Currently, the run.py file, has no errors.
+Currently, the run.py file has no errors.

 [CI Python Linter No Errors](/readme-images/python_linter_all_clear.png)

-All bugs and warnings encountered during the development process will be described below.
+Bugs and warnings encountered during the development process will be described below.

 ## Browser Compatibility